Governance

 Establishment of global promotion structure

-The OMRON Group integrates compliance and risk management.
-To promote activities in which management and employees on the frontline work together, risk managers are appointed (approximately 160 people) at each headquarters department, business divisions, overseas regional headquarters, and each Group company in Japan and overseas.
+To promote risk management activities in which management and employees on the frontline work together, risk managers are appointed (approximately 160 people) at each headquarters department, business divisions, regional headquarters outside Japan, and each group company worldwide.
 Using a global network, risk information is shared on a daily basis, and measures to deal with risks are discussed in a timely manner.

 The three main activities are as follows: